 The cost of suicide in the United States is staggering.

-How Do People Commit Suicide in the United States?
+How Do People Complete Suicide in the United States?

 More than half of all suicides in the United States involve a firearm.
 Adults can buy handguns, shotguns, and rifles with relative ease.